5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 No Pressure to Break a PR Every Time

 During my sophomore year of high school, I got serious about lifting weights.
-My mentality was to get bigger, faster and stronger.
+My mentality was to get bigger, faster and stronger for playing football.
 So I always pushed the iron envelope trying to bump my lifts and shave time off my 40-yard dash.

-And while this drove high-performance, when I hung up my jersey this mentality raged on and I’d put crushing expectations that every single workout needed to be my best.
-I felt the need to always break a PR in military press… bench press… or squat.
-And if I didn’t than it wasn’t a “good workout”.
+Years later, when I hung up my jersey, this mentality raged on.
+I'd put crushing expectations that every single workout needed to be my best.
+I felt the need to always break a personal record in military press... bench press... or squat.
+And if I didn't than it wasn't a "good workout".

 But this mentality killed the enjoyment.